 Native Plants and Animals

 There are areas that look harsh and bleak, but if you look closely there are a multitude of flowers, bushes, and grasses.
-The Columbia Basin is classified as a shrub-steppe, which means that there are at least 300 days of sunshine with low amounts of precipitation.
+The Columbia Basin is classified as a shrub steppe, which means that there are at least 300 days of sunshine with low amounts of precipitation.
 The shrub steppes are rapidly disappearing grasslands that range from Canada through eastern Washington, Oregon, Northern California, Nevada, Utah, southern Idaho, Montana, and Wyoming.

-Along with the grasses one of the predominant plants is the sagebrush.
+Along with the grasses, one of the predominant plants is the sagebrush.
 This is a fragrant plant that can grow from 4-10 feet in height and can live 40-50 years with some living for 100 years.
-There are three different species of sagebrush native to the shrub-steppes.
+There are three different species of sagebrush native to the shrub steppes.

 Most of the native grasses are what are called “bunch grasses”.
 This means that they do not spread out like the grass on your lawn.
 They also do most of their growing in the fall, spring, and early summer when there is precipitation.
 The grasses provide food and habitat for animals and insects.
-The flowers native to this region are to numerous to name, but each one is beautiful in its own way.
+The flowers native to this region are too numerous to name, but each one is beautiful in its own way.

-There are 42 mammals, 3 lizards, 6 snakes, plus turtles, toads and frogs that ate native to this area.
+There are 42 mammals, 3 lizards, 6 snakes, plus turtles, toads, and frogs that ate native to this area.
 There are numerous birds, some migratory, and insects.
 You may have to look hard to find any of these.

 All of these plants and animals have adapted to the harsh climate here.
-There is low precipitation, high temperatures in the summer and freezing temperatures in the winter.
+There is low precipitation, high temperatures in the summer, and freezing temperatures in the winter.